Causal Fine-Tuning under Latent Confounded Shift: Experiments

 \section{Experiments}

-We evaluated our proposed approach using semi-synthetic data constructed to reflect two real-world scenarios.
+We evaluated our proposed approach using spurious correlation injection attacks.
+Our injection attacks intentionally violate the idealized SCM (e.g., imperfect mediation and extra spurious paths), modifying the raw data directly without any reference to a model, as motivated by real-world scenarios.
+Despite this, CFT remains beneficial.
 This section summarizes the setup, datasets, baselines, and key results.
 Detailed description of datasets and simulators can be found in Appendix \ref{sec:simulator}, while Appendix \ref{sec:model_details} provides details of the model architecture.
-Further analysis and additional results are presented in the Appendix \ref{sec:further_results}.
+Further analysis and additional results are presented in Appendix \ref{sec:further_results}.

 \paragraph{Datasets.}